-If you do not have a login for these sites or you are having difficulty with retrieving your statements, please reach out the following for assistance:
+If you do not have a login, are having difficulty retrieving your statements, or need help accessing past statements for Seamless Corporate/Catering or Grubhub for Work, please reach out to Restaurant Care for assistance:

 If the tax information on your 1099-K is incorrect, please send an updated W-9 form to [email protected] We will review the W-9 and update your 1099-K.

-Once the revised form is available, we will send you a secure, password-protected email with a PDF of your 1099-K.
+Once the revised form is available, we will send you an email with a PDF of your 1099-K.

 In order to correct your 1099-K, we will need the following information sent to [email protected]:

 We will review the W-9 form, the evidence and date of the change, and the 1099-K that was sent.

 In order to receive a 1099-K, the taxpayer ID will need to reach $20,000 in gross reportable transactions for the partial year.
 If either taxpayer ID had less than $20,000 in gross reportable transactions during their respective partial year, then an updated 1099-K will not be generated for that taxpayer.

 Once the revised form is available if either or both taxpayer IDs qualify, we will send a PDF of your 1099-K.